denoming/rintento/src/intent/doc/intent.md

 # Introduction

-Intent component is a main component of executor service.
+Intent component is a main component of the `Rintento` service.
 This component includes server, recognition handlers and backend clients.
-Additionally multiple known intents are present.
-Each of the known intents represents some actions needed to be done upon client request.

 # Purpose